atviriduomenys/spinta/docs/manual/migrations.rst

   ---
   ...

-First document in YAML file is always latest model schema with all the changes applied ant possibly new changes that are net yet freezed into model's version history.
+First document in YAML file is the latest schema version.
+In YAML files, first document is usually used to change model schema.
+Once first document is updated in-place, you need to freeze those changes, no create a new schema version.

+Migrations always use freezed schema versions.
+So if you have a modified first YAML fiel document, then changes will not be used in migrations untill they are not freezed.

 Creating new model